Uniqcoda/d0g-rates/wrangle_report.md

 8. Some of the tweets are not for dogs (from the predictions)

 * First, all the tweets that were false for all 3 predictions were  dropped.
 Then, for the remaining tweets, we picked the prediction that is both true and of the highest confidence (if there are other true predictions).

-To further understand how these steps were taken.
-See the notebook named "wrangle_act.ipynb"